PROCESS Examples

 Another way of running Jupyter notebooks is via a web browser and the Jupyter server.
 Start by navigating to your PROCESS directory and activate your virtual environment (e.g. source .venv/bin/activate).

-You should then ensure that the jupyter and notebook packages are installed by running:
+You should then ensure that examples required dependencies are installed using the examples extra:

 Next, navigate to the examples directory within PROCESS